Working in Spain

 Networking is also a great way to find a job in Spain.
 Tell friends and acquaintances about your situation and attend professional meetups.
 Many jobs aren't advertised at all and are filled through word of mouth and connections.

 No matter your situation or what you're looking for, work experience and a good command of Spanish are valuable assets.
-If your sights are set on living and working in Catalonia, knowledge of Catalan is recommended.
+Knowledge of Catalan is recommended if you are set on living and working in Catalonia.

-Barcelona and Madrid are among the most popular cities for people searching for new job opportunities, although you should expect salaries to be lower than in many other countries.
+Barcelona and Madrid are among the most popular cities for people searching for new job opportunities in Spain, although you should expect salaries to be lower than in many other countries.
 Barcelona, in particular, is an attractive destination because it is an entrepreneurial hub with hundreds of start-ups.
-In fact, many European companies have moved their call centres and marketing teams to the city to take advantage of low salaries and its popularity among expats.
+In fact, many European companies have moved their call centers and marketing teams to the city to take advantage of low salaries and its popularity among expats.

 Submitting your CV in Spain

 As with any job application, you will need to make sure your resume or CV stands out.
 Be sure to write a Spanish-style CV, which means it should be typed with precise wording and no longer than two sides of A4.
-Provide details of all your qualifications and any professional courses you've completed, and attach your professionally taken head and shoulders photo.
+Provide details of all your qualifications and any professional courses you've completed and attach your professionally taken head and shoulders photo.
 This is not mandatory, but it can be helpful.
-Your covering letter should be direct and formal and not more than one page in length.
+Your cover letter should be direct and formal and a maximum of one page long.
 Also, consider getting a free CV review at TopCV.

-In Barcelona and Madrid, some job offers are posted in English, and therefore it is acceptable to send your CV and cover letter in English.
+In major cities like Barcelona and Madrid, some job offers are posted in English; therefore, sending your CV and cover letter in English is acceptable.
 However, writing them in Spanish could give you a distinct advantage.

 Applying for jobs in Spain